Lost in Thailand: Tourism

 This impact on tourism was so significant that much of Chiang Mai’s tourist locations adapted to the influx of Chinese tourists.
-Chiang Mai’s originally European inspired attractions and comforts were replaced with accommodations more fit for Chinese tourists.
-Restaurants started to include Mandarin Chinese in their menus and a variety of Chinese language guided tours became more common.
+Chiang Mai’s European-inspired attractions and comforts were replaced with accommodations more fit for Chinese tourists.
+Restaurants started to include Mandarin Chinese in their menus and a variety of Chinese-language guided tours grew more common.

 Lawsuit

 The film bears a similar name to Lost on Journey in Chinese, and shares the same lead actors.
 It is, however, not a direct sequel to the 2010 movie as the two movies are produced by different companies and have different directors.
 In March 2013, Wuhan Huaqi Media, the production company for Lost on Journey, filed a lawsuit against the four companies involved in Lost in Thailand before Beijing High People's Court claiming that the production and release of Lost in Thailand involves copyright infringement and unfair competition by exploiting the success of Lost on Journey without its producer's authorization.
 The court ruled against Lost in Thailand and ordered Beijing Enlight Pictures to cease all unfair practices and pay Huaqi RMB 85 million in damages.